Ghosting (medical imaging): De-ghosting

-The process of removing the movement of images in an MRI scan is known as deghosting.
+The process of removing the movement of images in an MRI scan is known as de-ghosting.

 Existing approaches

 Several algorithms have been proposed to remove ghosting in the medical images.

 Iterative inverse problem solving

-The iterative problem solving method is a ghost correction algorithm that removes the ghosts that occur due to the physical movement of the patient.
-This is a post-processing technique which uses the simple motion models such as translational motion, rotational motion or linear motion to remove the ghosts that occur in the MR images.
-This algorithm uses iterative approach to correct the distorted image by using the motion models.
+The iterative problem solving method is a ghost correction algorithm that removes ghosting that occurs due to the physical movement of the patient.
+This is a post-processing technique which uses the simple motion models (such as translational motion, rotational motion or linear motion) to remove the ghosts that occur in the MR images.
+This algorithm uses an iterative approach to correct the distorted image by using the motion models.

 In a standard rectangular-grid acquisition system, each row of data is acquired by applying a gradient $G_y$ in the direction of the y-axis with a fixed time T before the data is acquired.
 The process of acquiring data in a row is known as view.
 This data is scanned by encoding in the frequency encoding and phase encoding directions.
 This is followed by taking the Inverse Fourier transform for reconstruction of the image, which can contain ghosting artifacts.
 The iterative method is then applied to reduce the ghosting artifacts.

 As this is a post-processing technique and requires the pre-defined model of the motion, the inter-view motion detected signal is compared with the existing models.
 The theoretically generated magnetization of the image is calculated.
 This magnetization should match with the magnetization that is observed.